Nsustain/nsustain.com/CONTRIBUTING.md

 When you make a PR,
 GitHub automatically sends an email to the maintainers.
-If the maintainers are online, the goal is to start the reviewing process under a day.
+If we are online,
+we try to finish the review under a day.
-If the maintainers are offline, however, please expect the maintainers to take around one week to finish the review.
+If we are offline, however,
+please expect the reviewing process to take around one week.

 <br>